 Crew Cut vs Buzz Cut

-The crew cut is the one most talk about as people, by mistake, consider it the same style as the buzz cut—buzz cuts, actually, are the same length all over.
+The crew cut is the one most talk about as people, by mistake, consider it the same style as the buzz cut buzz cuts, actually, are the same length all over.
 Anyway, you’ve got wild choices still with a crew cut, haven’t you?
+Especially if you understand high taper vs low taper that subtle difference can totally change how your crew cut plays out.

 To sustain the intended style of crew cut hair, hardly anything is required.
 Probably, only a tiny amount of product.
 For today’s type of crew cut, you should choose a matte clay product.
 To achieve that neat, slicked appearance, which is best for applying light pomade is that you use it.
 Allow your hair’s natural texture to do the major part of the work.